Director Mark Cartwright has turned my book, Melt It! The Book of the Iceman, into a film.

 In the 1980s and 1990s, Anthony Irvine was a comedian and cabaret performer.
 His act was a little unusual.
 As the Iceman, he went on stage… to melt ice.

 Literally.
 He’d bring a large block of ice onto the stage then proceed to melt it (or fail to melt it) in a variety of creative ways.
-Among his fans were Mike Myers, Jo Brand, Mark Thomas, and Bill Bailey.
+Among his fans were Mike Myers, Jo Brand, and Bill Bailey.

 In 2010, when Robert Wringham wrote his book about this era of comedy, the Iceman could not be found.